drone/docs/content/usage/overview2.md

 # Conditions

-Drone gives you the ability to conditionally limit the execution of build steps at runtime.
-The below example limits execution of heroku plugin steps based on branch:
+You can use the `when` block to limit the execution of any step in the build process.
+This includes command execution steps and plugin steps.
+The below example demonstrates filter logic based on branch:

 ```yaml
 script: